 GENERAL PROVISIONS

 SECTION 1.
 The Association shall issue no capital stock and the rights and privileges of all members shall be equal.
 No loans shall be made in the name of the Association Any other loan is the personal responsibility of the person(s) making the loan.
-The books and records may be inspected by any member, or his(her) agent/attorney at a reasonable time and place.
+The financial books and records may be inspected by any member, or his(her) agent/attorney at a reasonable time and place.

 SECTION 2.
 Except as otherwise provided, either in the Articles of Incorporation or in these By-Laws, which collectively take precedence in the event of an inconsistency, the Association shall operate under and by virtue of the provisions of the applicable Colorado Revised Statutes.